Girls typically begin growing pubic hair between ages 8 and 14, marking a key sign of puberty onset.

 As pubic hair develops, maintaining cleanliness becomes important:

-• Cotton underwear: Breathable fabrics reduce moisture buildup preventing infections.
+- Cotton underwear: Breathable fabrics reduce moisture buildup and irritation.

-• Avoid shaving too soon: Premature grooming might lead to skin irritation or cuts; wait until older teens understand proper techniques if desired.
+- Avoid shaving too soon: Early grooming can lead to skin irritation or small cuts; if grooming is desired later, proper technique matters.

-• If itching occurs: Consult healthcare providers rather than self-medicating with creams or lotions.
+- If itching occurs: Consult a healthcare provider rather than self-medicating with random creams or lotions.

 These simple steps help keep young girls comfortable through this new phase without unnecessary worry.